KapralOleh/travel/public_html/wp-content/plugins/slider-wd/readme.txt

 Border radius.
 Set border radius for the navigation buttons using CSS type values.
 Background color.
 Select the background color for the navigation buttons using the color picker.
 In addition you can set the transparency level of the background for the slider.

 4.3 Bullets.
-In addition to navigation buttons, you can also use bullets for the navigation within the slider images.
-Upon hitting the bullet the slider image in the corresponding position will be displayed.
+In addition to navigation buttons, you can also use bullets for the navigation within the slider images most likely used for the slideshow display of the slider.
+Upon hitting the bullet the slider image  will be shifted to the next image in the slide show in the corresponding position.
+This turns the best slider plugin into slideshow manager.
+Slideshow plugin currently also uses lightbox option to display jquery slideshows in pop-up.
+This turns this revolutions slider into a great choice among wordpress slideshow, javascript slideshow and jquery slider options available in the market.

 Enable bullets.
 Choose whether to have slider naviagation bullets or not.
 Position.
 Select the position for the slider navigation bullets.